Are you sick of hearing the LIE about statin risks, cholesterol dangers, saturated fats, and the like?

 So are a lot of Real Foods, too!
 Check out my list of simple fast food meals to make at home.

 What about you?
 How difficult was it for you to get over the low-fat lie?
-Are you still not convinced that healthy fats are actually good for us?
+Are you still not convinced that saturated fats are actually good for us?

 - Scroll down at this healthy fats post for more specifically on why statins are so terrible for us